theRTB/GT7ShiftTone/README.md

 - Revlimit is marginally above the ingame revlimit in by far most runs.
 We cannot assume it is a multiple of 100 for non-stock cars so rounding down is out.
 - ~~Revlimit is an approximation and is equal to the last highest RPM seen on the full throttle run minus the points smoothed out.~~
 - On Windows the socket is not closed cleanly for no apparent reason: requiring a new console on most consecutive launches
+- Application will on rare occasions crash: related to the UI library and cannot be fixed
 - Linux support is untested
-- This program 'works for me'.
+- This program _'works for me'_.
 If you wish to run this script and there are issues, please report them.